 I started by nailing up the two longest pieces.

 To make spacing easier, I found a scrap piece of wood, and cut it to 12″ in length, and used it as a spacer as I nailed up each piece.

 I continued this until all of the pieces were nailed to the wall.

 Once I had all of the pieces nailed up, it was time to fill all of the nail holes.
 I try not to go crazy with the nail gun when doing this kind of project.
 I use just enough nails to hold because filling holes is probably my least favorite thing to do.

 I filled each hole with spackling using my finger, leaving a little extra on the surface.
 This will ensure no indentions after sanding.

 Once the spackling was dry, I sanded all of the battens with fine sandpaper.

 Once all of the sanding was done, I caulked all of the boards so there were no gaps showing between them and the wall.

 And once the caulk had dried, the very last step was to paint the wall.
-I used the a foam roller for a smooth finish., and used the same paint that I used on the wall.
+I used a foam roller for a smooth finish. and used the same paint that I used on the wall.